Try Edible Flowers in Your Next Culinary Creation.

 Cautions: Raw flower heads can be difficult to digest.

-5. Dandelion
+5. Dandelions

 Color: Yellow flowers

-Flavor: The young flower buds are slightly bitter but sweeter than the opened flowers which are very bitter.
+Flavor: The young flower buds are slightly bitter but much sweeter than the opened flowers which are very bitter.

-Uses: Salads, Wine, Teas, Jelly, Stews, Casseroles or any dishes that call for hearty greens.
+Uses: Salads, wine, teas, jelly, stews, casseroles or any dishes that call for hearty greens.
 Young dandelion petals add a unique flavor, not to mention a nice visual when sprinkled over rice.

 Benefits: Powerful antioxidant properties.